rcanzlovar/howto/iommu.md

 # iommu PCI-E sharing to VMs

-need to make sure the CPU supports it, the motherboard supports it, and you have it enabled in the BIOS. it might be called VT-d
+- need to make sure the CPU supports it.
+Go to Advanced - CPU information, make sure Intel Virtualization is turned on.
+- Go to Advanced System Agent Configuration
+If enabled, there should be an option for VT-d.
+Enable it.
 - /etc/default/grub
 if it's and AMD, it'll be `amd_iommu=on`
 ```